Gas Leaf Blower Ban in US States and Cities

 • Boulder: Considering a phased ban on gas leaf blowers due to noise and environmental concerns.

-• Castle Rock: Stage 1 fire ban limits the use of gas leaf blowers in fire-prone areas.
+• Castle Rock: Stage 1 fire ban limits using gas leaf blowers in fire-prone areas.

-• Denver: Restrictions on gas-powered lawn equipment in public spaces to reduce noise and pollution.
+• Denver: Restrict gas-powered lawn equipment in public spaces to reduce noise and pollution.

 • Statewide: Colorado bans state government use of gas-powered lawn equipment, promoting electric alternatives.